 |

-Throughout late Summer/early Fall 2012, the Symerton depot and the rest of the village was moved into their new location.
+Throughout late Summer/early Fall 2012, the Symerton depot and the rest of the village were moved into their new location off 2nd Street.
 At that time, it was found that key supports on the building had rotted to the point where the building was in danger.
-Since repairing this damage was not in the WCHS's budget, the Blackhawk financed the needed repairs.
-Blackhawk president Bill Molony also built an authentic replica of the original Wabash-style depot sign, getting the depot closer to its original as-built appearance.
+Repairing this damage was not in the WCHS's budget, and Blackhawk financed the needed repairs.
+Bill Molony also built an authentic replica of the original Wabash-style depot sign, getting the depot closer to its original as-built appearance.

-In 2014, the Blackhawk arranged to have the depot stripped and repainted in an authentic Wabash Railroad two-tone paint job.
-In the Summer of 2015, with the financial help from Blackhawk, contractors finally laid down a section of ballast and track in front of the depot.
-Finally, in 2016, an authentic period wood-style platform built.
+In 2014, Blackhawk arranged to have the depot stripped and repainted in an authentic Wabash Railroad two-tone paint job.
+During the Summer of 2015, with the financial help from Blackhawk, contractors laid down a section of ballast and track in front of the depot.
+The final touch came in 2016 when a wood-style platform was built.

 In the Fall of 2018, several buildings in the Heritage Village were vandalized.
 Fortunately, the Symerton Depot was not damaged.